 Sharing the stories of Black Americans is essential to understanding the complexity and depths of our history.
-This February, in honor of Black History Month, we will be highlighting programs and resources from ourselves and our community and national partners to highlight how Black Rhode Islanders have made an impact locally, nationally, and globally.
+This February, in honor of Black History Month, we will highlight programs and resources from ourselves and our community and national partners to highlight how Black Rhode Islanders have made an impact locally, nationally, and globally.
 This page will continue to be updated throughout the month of February.
 If you have suggestions of resources to be added to this page, please email communications@rihs.org.

 Programs • Reading Lists • Community Partners • Tools for Educators

-- Gilder Lehrman Institute Black History Reading List: In celebration of Black History Month, the Gilder Lehrman Institute highlights resources for studying Black history in America through curated groupings of documents and accompanying materials.
+- Gilder Lehrman Institute Black History Reading List– In celebration of Black History Month, the Gilder Lehrman Institute highlights resources for studying Black history in America through curated groupings of documents and accompanying materials.

-- Library of Congress Black History Month Website: The Library of Congress website honoring Black History Month includes online information from the National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum.
+- Library of Congress Black History Month Website– The Library of Congress website honoring Black History Month includes online information from the National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum.

 - 1696 Heritage Group